 To determine if the lung disease is restrictive (decreased airflow) or obstructive (disruption of airflow)

 After taking a deep breath, your child breathes into the spirometer as completely and forcefully as possible.
-The spirometer measures both the amount of air expelled and how quickly the air was expelled.
+The device measures the amount of air expelled.
+And it measures how quickly the air was expelled.
 The measurements are recorded by the spirometer.

 - Asthma in Children

 - Chronic Respiratory Disorders